 Rabbi Zev and Ariela Johnson, along with their children, co-direct the Chabad Jewish Student Center at UT.
 Rabbi Zev is an alumnus of UT.
 He continued his education at the Rabbinical College of America and received Rabbinical ordination at the Mayanot Institute of Jewish Studies.
 Rabbi Zev and Ariela are living their dreams co-directing Chabad House, where they strive to fulfill UT’s motto, “What starts here, changes the world.”

 Annette Gracy Juba, LCSW, native Austinite and clinical social worker, received a Master of Science degree in Social Work from the University of Texas.
 She has worked with older adults in various capacities since 1986.
-She is a past co-chair of the Aging Services Council.
-She currently serves on the advisory panel for the Center for Excellence in Aging Services and Long Term Care at the UT School of Nursing and as Vice-Chair of the OneStar National Service Commission.
-Since 2010, Annette has worked as the Deputy Director for AGE of Central Texas, where she oversees the agency’s six programs of direct service.
+She is a past co-chair of the Aging Services Council & former Deputy Director of AGE of Central Texas.
+At AGE, she oversaw the agency’s six programs of direct service.
+She currently works as the Program Director for Breast Resource Care Center & serves on the advisory panel for the Center for Excellence in Aging Services and Long Term Care at the UT School of Nursing and as Vice-Chair of the OneStar National Service Commission.

 Steve Miura, Wealth Management Advisor